MS in Agriculture: Food Science and Management Plan

-Washington State University’s Food Science and Management master’s degree combines WSU’s world-renowned food-science graduate program with courses in executive management and law.
+Washington State University offers a MS in Agriculture with a specialized plan in Food Science and Management.
+This innovative program combines WSU’s world-renowned food-science graduate program with courses in executive management and law.

 Courses range from statistics to toxicology, from organizational management to microbiology to leadership.
 The combination means you will be uniquely qualified to meet the increasing demand for managers who understand both research and economics.